 IIE will support commitment members in the following ways:

-- Award 5-10 grants (of approximately $10,000) per year to higher education institutions who are making outstanding progress with their targets, to be used for study abroad scholarships for their students;
+- Award IIE Generation Study Abroad Scholarships (of approximately $5,000 - $10,000) per year to U.S. higher education institutions who are making outstanding progress with their targets, to be used for study abroad scholarships for their students.
+Scholarships are provided by the support of generous donors including STA Travel and the Government of Ireland;

 - Recognize commitment members on IIE's website and press releases, and provide a special badge;